mlcommons/training_policies/TERMS OF USE.md

 ## MLPerf Records

-An "MLPerf Record" is the name of an award given out by the MLPerf organization for outstanding achievement.
+The MLPerf organization reserves the exclusive right to use the name "MLPerf Record" for outstanding achievement.
 To avoid confusion, top-line performance in a particular benchmark or benchmark category must not be presented as an ML or AI performance record.

 ## Winning and Losing